Additional program information is available in the ORE Guide to Graduate Studies and Research, available here.

 • Unofficial transcripts

-It typically takes 3-4 weeks for us to review your application.
+It typically takes 3-4 weeks after the application deadline for us to review your application.
 Here is a summary of our procedures:

 1. Your official transcript, foreign language test scores (if applicable), and application fee must be received by the Graduate Division.